actuallyachraf/study-notes/crypto/knowledge-proofs.md

 > two families of distributions are computationally indistinguishable if no efficient algorithm can tell the difference between them except with small probability.

+- **N.B** : I will discuss the theoretical notions in depth in a separate set of notes, these are merely to draw a framework of the first 4 hours in learning about the subject, if you find any mistakes please point them out.